seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 $client = new Clue\React\Socks\Client('127.0.0.1:1080', new Connector($loop));
 {% endhighlight %}

 >*Notice, that this `127.0.0.1:1080` is just a dummy address.
-Of course there is no proxy server on our machine.*
+Of course, there is no proxy server on our machine.*

-The constructor of `Clue\React\Socks\Client` class accepts an address of the proxy server (`127.0.0.1:1080`) and a an instance of the `Connector`.
+The constructor of `Clue\React\Socks\Client` class accepts an address of the proxy server (`127.0.0.1:1080`) and an instance of the `Connector`.
 We have already covered `Connector` above.
 We create an *empty* connector here, with no configuration array.

 Name `Clue\React\Socks\Client` can confuse you, that it is *one more client* in our code.
 But it is not the same thing as `Clue\React\Buzz\Browser`, it doesn't send requests.
 Consider it as a connection, not a client.
 The main purpose of it is to establish a connection to a proxy server.
 Then the *real* client will use this connection to perform requests.